awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/get-started-exercise.md

 In this section, you use the Apache Maven compiler to create the Java code for the application\.
 For information about installing Apache Maven and the Java Development Kit \(JDK\), see [Prerequisites for Completing the Exercises](tutorial-stock-data.md#setting-up-prerequisites)\.

 Your Java application requires the following components:
 + A [Project Object Model \(pom\.xml\)](https://maven.apache.org/guides/introduction/introduction-to-the-pom.html) file\.
-This file contains information about the application's configuration and dependencies, including the Kinesis Data Analytics for Java Applications libraries\.
+This file contains information about the application's configuration and dependencies, including the Kinesis Data Analytics for Flink Applications libraries\.
 + A `main` method that contains the application's logic\.

 **Note**